mfkimbell/kubernetes-docker-ansible-notes/README.md

 ### Kubernetes Manifest
 * A Kubernetes manifest is a YAML (or JSON) configuration file that describes the desired state of various resources in a Kubernetes cluster.
 * Also called creating a "deployment"
+* tools like kubectl send the manifest's contents to the API server (on the control plane), which then processes and applies the desired configuration.

+### Ectd
+* holds the state data (like **terraform.tfstate**) so it knows what to apply to the cluster based on the manifest file

 ### Statful Set (sts)
 <img width="460" alt="Screenshot 2025-02-20 at 9 40 52 AM" src="https://github.com/user-attachments/assets/0a4aa8a6-e9be-4213-bc7e-e874136b6d1b" />